Aidanjosiah02/archive_tools-python/README.md

 -

-create_symlinks.py will create relative symlinks within folders whose name is specified in a list in text file.
+create_symlinks.py will create relative symlinks within folders whose name is specified in a list in a text file.
 I probably could have used the associated json files for this, but I wanted to try it this way for now.
 This text file must be created from https://github.com/mikf/gallery-dl using the "postprocessors" section of the "config.json" file included here.
 Commands are included in "gallery-dl_commands.txt".